xLightsSequencer/xLights/README.txt

    -- bug (dkulp)  If using pixel style "Solid Circle" or "Blended Circle", performance with OpenGL 2/3 was really bad.
    -- bug (dkulp) Ability to disable/change the autosave interval.
 Move settings query to its own timer (that doesn't need to be precise)
-   -- bug (dkulp)  Fix subbufferpanel not clearing the lines -- bug (chrisD)  Update makefile for linux
+   -- bug (dkulp)  Fix subbufferpanel not clearing the lines -- bug (cjd)  Update makefile for linux
    -- enh (keithsw) Add value curves to butterfly, bars, spirals, circles -- enh (keithsw) Add a reset to roto-zoom
    -- bug (keithsw) Fix lights off button.
 Ensure I send a lights off packet to all lights when it is turned off.